martin-cervantes/YouTubeClone/README.md

 # YouTube Clone

-    This is a project of cloning Youtube.com page as a part of practicing HTML video and thumbnail index.
+This project consists of building an HTML document that matches the appearance of youtube video player page for learning purpose

 ![screenshot](./screenshot.png)